HardikSS8/GUI_App_for_Image_Recognition/README.md

 <img src="https://user-images.githubusercontent.com/35401920/89708424-a384d480-d994-11ea-986c-1a7a3899aa32.png" width="400">

 -> Here are some result of trained model with different-different images given by user.
-We can also see the result in the terminal window of PyCharm
+We can also see the result in the terminal window of PyCharm.

 <img src="https://user-images.githubusercontent.com/35401920/89708335-e85c3b80-d993-11ea-9132-f67bedf56c38.png" width="800">